wrk-flow/launch-editor/README.md

 # launch-editor FORK

-> This is currently a internally maintained FORK because maintainer of @umijs/launch-editor has not merged in fixes / improvments.
+> This is currently a internally maintained FORK because maintainer of @wrkflow/launch-editor has not merged in fixes / improvments.

 ✏️ Launch your code editor using Node.js.
+📰 Changelog is created in [GitHub releases](https://github.com/wrk-flow/launch-editor/releases)

 ## Feature
 - [x] support `async/await`